1983 Rookie Cards : RookieMania Begins

 The first of My 1983 Rookie Cards: Wade Boggs Fleer

-I already had a box of cards that was starting to fill up 1983 Topps, Donruss, and Fleer cards.
+I already had a box of cards that was starting to fill up with 1983 Topps, Donruss, and Fleer cards.
 As soon as I got home I searched through all my cards and there it was.
 A 1983 Fleer Wade Boggs rookie card.
 Up to this point in my life I had only spent money on cards, but now I had to protect my investment.
-On my next trip to the card shop I bought a pack of 1983 Topps, a few Dave Concepcion cards, and a couple of plastic sheets to keep my best cards safe.
+On my next trip to the card shop, I bought a pack of 1983 Topps, a few Dave Concepcion cards, and a couple of plastic sheets to keep my best cards safe.
 I already had a trapper keeper three-ring binder, so this was the start of my first baseball card album.
 As fate would have it, I opened the pack of 1983 Topps and the first card was another Wade Boggs rookie.

 The Rookie Invasion

 My eyes were opened to a few other players on that trip to Clinton Cards Comics & Collectables.
 Wade Boggs was not the only rookie card lurking in the unopened packs.
 There were two players on the Padres named Tony Gwynn and Alan Wiggins who were already priced at a dollar each.
 Steve, the owner of the shop, told me there was also a rookie for the Cubs who was going to be very good.
 His name was Ryne Sandberg.
 I didn’t have a dollar left to spend, but 60 cents for a 1983 Donruss Ryne Sandberg rookie seemed like a good investment.
 The money had been earmarked for a Peppermint Patty and Coke, but this was the moment when my cravings for rookies surpassed my craving for sugar.
 I bought the Sandberg.